 4 Take a moment to recognize employees

 Great managers praise in public and criticize in private.
-That’s why another practice you should adopt as a leader is taking a moment to recognize employees during your team meetings.
+That’s why another practice you should adopt when leading team meetings is taking a moment to recognize employees during these meetings.

 “Public praise tends to lend more weight on the praise, and it encourages others to emulate whatever was great,” says Kim Scott, author of Radical Candor.